Installing the Processor in Your Homebuilt Computer

 Whatever the case, look carefully before you insert the processor to make sure that you're inserting it correctly.
 If your processor came with a manual, read it to make sure you understand how to install it.

-Fortunately, modern processors and sockets have a ZIF (Zero Insertion Force) design and most don't even have pins.
+Fortunately, modern processors and sockets have a ZIF (Zero Insertion Force) design.
 If the processor is aligned properly with the socket, gravity alone should cause it to drop right into the socket.
 You should never need to use force greater than a gentle nudge with a single finger to insert a modern processor.
 Never, never, never.

 Securing the Processor